Free grace theology: The modern Free Grace movement (20th–21st centuries)

-Similarly, there has been controversy among Independent Baptists on Free Grace views, as the chief editor of the newspaper Sword of the Lord, established by John R. Rice became Curtis Hutson after Rice's death.
+Similarly, there has been controversy among Independent Baptists on Free Grace views, as the chief editor of The Sword of the Lord newspaper, established by John R. Rice, became Curtis Hutson after Rice's death.
 However, that has been highly controversial among Independent Baptists, as he held to a Free Grace view of salvation, believing that repentance is simply a synonym for belief in Christ.
 Some Independent Baptists believe that Curtis Hutson changed the original stances of the newspaper held by John R. Rice, while the current chief editor Shelton Smith argued that John R. Rice did not disagree with the soteriological views of Curtis Hutson.
-This view was shared by the widely influential Independent Baptist author Jack Hyles, who in his widely influential book Let's Go Soulwinning, advocated for the change of mind view of repentance.
+This view was shared by the Independent Baptist author Jack Hyles, who, in his widely influential book, Let's Go Soulwinning, advocated for the change of mind view of repentance.

 Free grace views of salvation were also held by the famous Southern Baptist preacher Charles Stanley.
-He articulated this perspective notably in his book Eternal Security, where he argued that a single moment of simple faith is sufficient to receive salvation, even if a person later apostasizes.
+He articulated this perspective notably in his book Eternal Security, where he argued that a single moment of simple faith is sufficient to receive salvation, even if a person later apostatizes.
 This book was also personally endorsed by Zane Hodges.

 Dallas Theological Seminary

-Many modern proponents of free grace theology studied and taught at the Dallas Theological Seminary, including Charles Caldwell Ryrie, Zane C. Hodges, and Dave Anderson, though the seminary itself does not hold to free grace.
-A number of free grace churches are pastored by graduates of Dallas Theological Seminary.
-A number of opponents of free grace also graduated from Dallas Theological Seminary, including Darrel Bock and Daniel Wallace.
+Many modern proponents of Free Grace theology studied and taught at the Dallas Theological Seminary, including Charles Caldwell Ryrie, Zane C. Hodges, and Dave Anderson, though the seminary itself does not hold to Free Grace.
+A number of Free Grace churches are pastored by graduates of Dallas Theological Seminary.
+A number of opponents of Free Grace also graduated from Dallas Theological Seminary, including Darrel Bock and Daniel Wallace.

-Dallas Theological Seminary was more influenced by free grace theology during the 20th century.
-Despite the influence of free grace theology at the seminary, its popularity has declined there over the last century.
+Dallas Theological Seminary was more influenced by Free Grace theology during the 20th century.
+Despite the influence of Free Grace theology at the seminary, its popularity has declined there over the last century.